-ShareDydd is a non-profit organization that
+ShareDydd is a registered charity that

 helps people seeking asylum to overcome

 Our supporting projects welcome everyone, and we help people from all backgrounds to find a place to stay to help combat homelessness.
 We do, however, recognize the unique situation that people seeking asylum are in.

-Asylum Seekers often become destitute when they reach a break in the Asylum process, for instance if they have been refused and have to submit further evidence to the Home Office.
+People seeking asylum often become destitute when they reach a break in the Asylum process, for instance if they have been refused and have to submit further evidence to the Home Office.

-When this happens their ‘National Asylum Seeker Support’ (financial support and accommodation) will cease.
-Since Asylum Seekers are not allowed to work, they become completely destitute.
+When this happens their National Asylum Seeker Support (financial support and accommodation) will cease.
+Since people seeking asylum are not allowed to work, they become completely destitute.

 Can you imagine having to flee your home owing to fear of threat to safety and arriving in another country with almost nothing - facing isolation and uncertainty about your future?

 Our vision is to see those seeking asylum to rebuild their lives with dignity, security and integrity.
 People have the right to live in a warm home and live free of poverty so that they can pursue their asylum claim justly.